-The strategy therefore envisages planting (including an appropriate mix of trees and shrubs and a mini wildflower meadow) to increase biodiversity and provide an attractive environment and variety for year-round interest, including an information plaque regarding the species planted in the space.
-Additionally, the extensive blank wall of the Morrison's building opposite could be greened to create a cooled and multifunctional space that ties into the existing Green Infrastructure network in the area.
+The strategy therefore envisages planting (including an appropriate mix of trees and shrubs and a mini wildflower meadow) to increase biodiversity and provide an attractive environment and variety for year-round interest, including an information plaque regarding the species planted in the space, and incorporation of sustainable drainage features.
+Additionally, the extensive blank wall of the Morrison's building opposite could be greened to create a cooled and multifunctional space that ties into the existing Green Infrastructure network in the area, and Morrisons will be encouraged to introduce measures to discourage dog-fouling in the ground-level areas in the environs of the wall.